idgjiqt-114/HSI-Sentiment-Strategy/README.md

 # HSI Sentiment Strategy

-Using social media pre-market votes to trade the Hang Seng Index as a contrarian indicator.
+Using social media pre-market votes to trade the Hang Seng Index as a contrarian indicator, combined with technical indicator (SMA, RSI, MACD).

 The crowd is directionally correct only 47.8% of the time.
 Fading extreme crowd conviction combined with a SMA filter delivers +31.6% total return vs Buy and Hold +6.5%, with a